Jessie (Toy Story)

-Jessie is a fictional cowgirl rag doll and one of the central characters in the Disney–Pixar Toy Story franchise.
-She first appeared in Toy Story 2, and returned in the sequels, Toy Story 3 and Toy Story 4.
+Jessica Jane "Jessie" Pride is a cowgirl rag doll and one of the central characters in the Disney–Pixar Toy Story franchise.
+She first appeared in Toy Story 2, and returned in the sequels, Toy Story 3, Toy Story 4, and Toy Story 5 (here in the leading role).
 The idea for introducing a female character was suggested by Nancy Lasseter, while John Lasseter, Pete Docter, Ash Brannon, and Andrew Stanton developed and created the character.
-She is voiced by Joan Cusack in the Toy Story filmography, while Sarah McLachlan is her singing voice in Toy Story 2.
+Jessie is voiced by Joan Cusack in the Toy Story filmography, while Sarah McLachlan is her singing voice in Toy Story 2.
 Kat Cressida voices the character in the video games, including the Disney Infinity series.

 In the franchise, Jessie is a brave and excitable rag doll who was abandoned by her first owner after she outgrew her.
 Years of being in storage leads her to develop claustrophobia and abandonment issues.
 She is eventually rescued by series protagonist Woody and finds a new owner in Andy Davis.
 Years later, she and her friends are donated to a new owner in Bonnie Anderson, who claims Jessie as her new favorite toy.
 With Woody's departure after reuniting with Bo Peep, she is given his sheriff badge as a token of her significance to Bonnie.
+In Toy Story 5, Jessie takes on the role of "sheriff," attempting to help Bonnie make new friends while also going against her newly-acquired tablet, Lilypad.

-Jessie has received a largely positive critical reception since her debut, with praise for her tragic backstory and her overall characterization and role in the franchise, However, many critics criticized Pixar for sidelining her in the fourth film, giving her a minimal role.
+Jessie has received a largely positive critical reception since her debut, with praise for her tragic backstory and her overall characterization and role in the franchise.
+However, many critics criticized Pixar for sidelining her in the fourth film, giving her a minimal role.
 Cusack's vocal performance of the character was positively received, and she was awarded for voicing Jessie at the 2000 Annie Awards.